MiguelTaibo/MT_CSES_ProblemSet/README.md

 # MT_CSES_ProblemSet

 Miguel Taibo solutions to CSES Problem Set using Python and C++.
 You can find the dataset at https://cses.fi/problemset/.
-At 02/08/2020 I've solved 33 task being user 1657 out of 206314 in the leaderboard.
+At 04/08/2020 I've solved 42 task being user 1243 out of 209465 in the leaderboard.

 ## Solved Tasks

 ### Introductory Problems

+Task Solved: 16

 1. Weird Algorithm (Python)
 2. Missing Number (Python)